Moving from Canada to the USA in 2025: What You Absolutely Need to Know

 Dog Entry Requirements

 • All dogs must be at least 6 months old, microchipped, and fully vaccinated against rabies.
-A valid rabies certificate is required.
+A valid rabies vaccination certificate is required at the border.

-• Since August 1, 2024, all dogs entering the U.S. must be registered through the CDC Dog Import System before arrival.
-You’ll receive a receipt you must show at the border.
+• Since August 1, 2024, all dogs entering the United States must be registered through the CDC Dog Import System before arrival.
+You will receive a receipt that must be presented to U.S. officials at the border.

 Family packing moving boxes in Canada before a US-bound move

-• Birds, reptiles, and exotic pets may require permits from the USDA or U.S. Fish and Wildlife Service.
+• Birds, reptiles, and exotic pets: These may require permits from the U.S. Department of Agriculture (USDA) or the U.S. Fish and Wildlife Service (FWS).

 What to Look for in a Reliable Cross-Border Moving Company

-Choosing the right moving company is critical for a successful international relocation.
-The company you hire should not only offer competitive pricing but also have the knowledge and licensing to handle customs paperwork and cross-border logistics.
-Here’s what to consider:
+Choosing the right Canada to USA cross-border moving company is critical for a successful international relocation.
+Beyond competitive pricing, the mover you hire must have the licensing and expertise to manage customs paperwork, vehicle import compliance, and cross-border logistics.

-Experience with U.S. Customs Procedures: Your mover should be well-versed in completing CBP Form 3299, handling gypsy moth certifications, and complying with EPA and DOT vehicle import rules.
+• Experience with U.S. Customs Procedures: Your mover should be skilled in preparing CBP Form 3299, managing gypsy moth certifications, and handling EPA and DOT vehicle import requirements.

-Proper Licensing and Insurance: Look for movers registered with both the Federal Motor Carrier Safety Administration (FMCSA) and U.S. Customs.
-This ensures legal operation and accountability on both sides of the border.
+• Proper Licensing and Insurance: Verify that movers are registered with both the Federal Motor Carrier Safety Administration (FMCSA) and U.S. Customs, ensuring legal operation on both sides of the border.

-Comprehensive Service Options: A reputable mover will offer full-service packing and transportation, flexible self-pack solutions, vehicle relocation, and even pet transport support when needed.
+• Comprehensive Service Options: Top international movers provide full-service packing, flexible self-pack solutions, vehicle shipping, and even pet relocation support.

-Reputation and Reviews: Check reviews on reputable platforms and ask the company for recent cross-border move references.
+• Reputation and Reviews: Research reviews on trusted platforms and ask for references from recent cross-border relocations.

 Boxes labeled “Fragile” stacked in a moving storage facility